Additional Congruences for generalized Color Partitions of Hirschhorn and Sellers: Introduction

-The partition function $a(n)$ is listed in Online Encyclopedia of Integer sequence (OEIS) numbered A298311.
-The OEIS \cite{r9} is a vast data base of well defined sequence of integers.
-Several of which have been orginated from theory of partitions. \\ Generalizing this idea further, Hirschhorn and sellers \cite{r4} defined an infinite family of functions $a_k(n)$ that counts the number of partitions of $n$ wherein even parts is monochromatic, while the odd parts may appear in one of the $k$ colors for fixed $k\geq 1$.
-The generating function for $a_k(n)$ is given by \\ In \cite{r4}, Hirschhorn and Sellers utilized elementary $q$-series techniques to prove the following infinite family of congruences modulo 7.\\ \begin{theorem}[\cite{r4},Corollary 3.1] $For \; all \; j\geq0 \; and \; all \; n\geq0$,\\
+The partition function $a(n)$ is listed in the Online Encyclopedia of Integer Sequences (OEIS) \cite[A298311]{r15}.
+With the goal to generalize the idea further, Hirschhorn and Sellers \cite{r4} defined an infinite family of functions $a_k(n)$ that counts the number of partitions of $n$ wherein even parts are monochromatic while the odd parts may appear in one of $k$ colors for fixed $k\geq 1$.
+The generating function for $a_k(n)$ is given by \\ In \cite{r4}, Hirschhorn and Sellers utilized elementary $q$-series techniques to prove the following infinite family of congruences modulo 7.\\ \begin{theorem}[\cite{r4}, Corollary 3.1] $For \; all \; j\geq0 \; and \; all \; n\geq0$,\\